BlackBoxVision/react-native-live-stories/README.md

 ### Additional Steps

-In Android we do need a little more configuration.
-Our library uses `react-native-video` as the library to render the `stories` as videos. `react-native-video` ships with 2 android libraries, by default it exposes `MediaPlayer`, and as opt-in you can leverage `ExoPlayer`.
+For `Android` you'll need to perform some additional steps because of `react-native-video`.

+`react-native-video` by defaults ships with a component that relies on `Android MediaPlayer`, but this component has many issues related to video reproduction.
+Also, it ships as opt-in a component based on `ExoPlayer` which is a more performant video player for Android.

-Our library relies in `ExoPlayer` which performs better that actual `MediaPlayer`, so, in order to use it we do need to configure the following things:
+In order to use `ExoPlayer` you'll need to perform the following steps:

-1. Edit `settings.gradle` and add the following lines:
+1. Edit `settings.gradle` and add the next lines:

 ```gradle
 include ':react-native-video'
 project(':react-native-video').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-video/android-exoplayer')
 ```

-2. You need to have a file called `react-native.config.js` at the root of your project with the following config:
+2. You need to have a file called `react-native.config.js` at the root of your project with the next config:

 ```javascript
 module.exports = {